 2020 Notes.
 In June 2020, we issued four series of senior unsecured notes (together, the 2020 Notes) pursuant to a public debt offering.
 The proceeds from the issuance were \$1.98 billion, net of debt discount of \$2 million and debt issuance costs of \$15 million.
-As of January 31, 2025, \$1.5 billion of the 2020 Notes remained outstanding.
+As of April 30, 2025, \$1.5 billion in principal on the 2020 Notes remained outstanding.

 Interest is payable semiannually on January 15 and July 15 of each year.
 The discount and debt issuance costs are amortized to interest expense using the effective interest method over the term of the 2020 Notes.
-We paid \$10 million in interest on the 2020 Notes during each of the six months ended January 31, 2025 and 2024.
+We paid \$10 million in interest on the 2020 Notes during each of the nine months ended April 30, 2025 and 2024.

 The 2020 Notes are senior unsecured obligations of Intuit and rank equally with all existing and future unsecured and unsubordinated indebtedness of Intuit and are redeemable by us at any time, subject to a make-whole premium.
 Upon the occurrence of change of control transactions that are accompanied by certain downgrades in the credit ratings of the 2020 Notes, we will be required to repurchase the 2020 Notes at a repurchase price equal to 101% of the aggregate outstanding principal plus any accrued and unpaid interest to but not including the date of repurchase.
 The indenture governing the 2020 Notes requires us to comply with certain covenants.
 For example, the 2020 Notes limit our ability to create certain liens and enter into sale and leaseback transactions.
-As of January 31, 2025, we were compliant with all covenants governing the 2020 Notes.
+As of April 30, 2025, we were compliant with all covenants governing the 2020 Notes.

 2023 Notes.
 In September 2023, we issued four series of senior unsecured notes (together, the 2023 Notes) pursuant to a public debt offering.
 The proceeds from the issuance were \$3.96 billion, net of debt discount of \$20 million and debt issuance costs of \$24 million, and were used, together with operating cash, to repay the outstanding balance on our unsecured term loan.
-As of January 31, 2025, \$4.0 billion of the 2023 Notes remained outstanding.
+As of April 30, 2025, \$4.0 billion in principal on the 2023 Notes remained outstanding.

 Interest is payable semiannually on March 15 and September 15 of each year.
 The discount and debt issuance costs are amortized to interest expense using the effective interest method over the term of the 2023 Notes.
-We paid \$106 million in interest on the 2023 Notes during the six months ended January 31, 2025, and no interest during the six months ended January 31, 2024.
+We paid \$212 million and \$106 million in interest on the 2023 Notes during the nine months ended April 30, 2025 and 2024, respectively.

 The 2023 Notes are senior unsecured obligations of Intuit and rank equally with all existing and future unsecured and unsubordinated indebtedness of Intuit and are redeemable by us at any time, subject to a make-whole premium.
 The indenture governing the 2023 Notes requires us to comply with certain covenants.
 For example, the 2023 Notes limit our ability to create certain liens and enter into sale and leaseback transactions.
-As of January 31, 2025, we were compliant with all covenants governing the 2023 Notes.
+As of April 30, 2025, we were compliant with all covenants governing the 2023 Notes.